-- 1. Internal lateral ligament of the elbow joint. - 2.
-Anterior ligament. - Orbicular ligament of the head of the radius. - 4.
-Flexor profundus digitorum (the lumbricales removed). - 5.
+- 1. Internal lateral ligament of the elbow-joint. - 2.
+Anterior ligament. - 3.
+Orbicular ligament of the head of the radius. - Flexor profundus digitorum (the lumbricales removed). - 5.
 Flexor longus pollicis. - 6.
-Pronator quadratus.

-- 7. Adductor pollicis. - 8.
-Dorsal interosseous of the middle, and palmar interosseous of the ring finger. - 9.
-Dorsal interosseous muscle of the ring finger, and palmar interosseous of the little finger.
+Pronator quadratus. - 7.
+Adductor pollicis. - Dorsal interesseous of the middle, and palmar interesseous of the ring finger. - 9.
+Dorsal interesseous muscle of the ring finger, and palmar interesseous of the little finger.

-The Ulnar Artery (Fig. 14, 16) arises from the bifurcation of the brachial artery at the bend of the elbow, and at once takes an oblique course inwards beneath the median nerve and four of the muscles arising from the internal condyle (pronator teres, flexor carpi radialis, palmaris longus, flexor sublimis digitorum).
-It lies first upon the insertion of the brachialis anticus, and then upon the flexor profundus digitorum for the remainder of its course in the fore-arm, being bound down by a process of deep fascia.
-It is joined in the middle third of its course by the ulnar nerve, which lies to its ulnar side for the rest of its course in the fore-arm.
-In the lower third of the arm both artery and nerve lie comparatively superficially between the tendons of the flexor carpi ulnaris and the flexor sublimis (but slightly overlapped by the former), until they both pass over the annular ligament into the hand.
-Two venæ comites are in close relation with the artery.
+The Ulnar Artery (Fig. 13, 16) arises from the bifurcation of the brachial artery at the bend of the elbow, and at once takes an oblique course inwards beneath the median nerve and four of the muscles arising from the internal condyle (pronator teres, flexor carpi radialis, palmaris longus, flexor sublimis digitorum).
+It lies first upon the insertion of the brachialis anticus, and then upon the flexor profundus digitorum for the remainder of its course in the forearm, being bound down by a process of deep fascia.
+[This second or intermuscular layer of the deep fascia it is very important to recognize, or the ligation of the vessel will be greatly embarrassed.]
+It is joined in the middle third of its course by the ulnar nerve, which lies to its ulnar side for the rest of its course in the forearm.
+[See rule (p.
+48) for the relation of the nerves in the forearm and the leg.]
+In the lower third of the arm both artery and nerve lie comparatively superficially between the tendons of the flexor carpi ulnaris and the flexor sublimis (but slightly overlapped by the former) until they both pass over the annular ligament into the hand.
+[The line of the ulnar